2021: A Peace of Mind

 It was a whole new experience for me.
 Usually, I write whatever I want, no rules, no deadline.
 This time, the script had its own style and quality standard which were challenging for me.
 But overall I did enjoy the process.
 It greatly enhanced my writing skill and gave me a glimpse of the picture of how the world works.
 Thanks to Albizia for the opportunity.

 3. I got it, too!

-Never expected I would catch Covid-19.
-It was early July where the second wave hit many countries in the world, including Indonesia.
+Never expected I would get Covid-19.
+It was early July when the second wave hit many countries in the world, including Indonesia.
 My parents had it first, then myself.
 Thankfully, we had mild symptoms.
-Maybe it was also because of the complete dose of vaccine we took in April, it seriously helped us fight the virus.
+Maybe it was also because of the complete dose of vaccine we took in April, it completely helped us fight the virus.
 My parents and I did self-isolation at home for three weeks in total.
 This was the most stressful time for me, both physically and mentally.
 Thank God it was all over.
-Also thanks to the neighbors and to my friends who sent us many food and supports.
+Also thanks to the neighbors and to my friends who sent us many food and support.
 It meant a lot.

 4. A peace of mind

 Marching to the end of the year, my life changed in 4 days.
-1) I had a heated argument with mom on Saturday afternoon, 2) Went to Depok to survey the shortlisted kos on Sunday morning, 3) Packed my stuff on Monday, 4) Moved out from home on Tuesday.
+1) I had a big fight with mom on Saturday afternoon, 2) Went to Depok to survey the shortlisted kos on Sunday morning, 3) Packed my stuff on Monday, 4) Moved out from home on Tuesday.
 One of the big decisions I’ve ever made quickly in my life.

 |Surround yourself with people who make you happy.
 (Photo by Afdhol)|